yichiliao/yichiliao.github.io/_pages/about.md

 </small>

 <small>
-My current interests are in designing and building physical interactions and interfaces utilizing computational methods such as Bayesian data analysis, optimization, reinforcement learning, and meta-learning, to bring HCI one step closer towards optimized touch and haptic interactions.
+My research interests are in designing and building physical interfaces utilizing computational methods such as Bayesian data analysis, optimization, reinforcement learning, and meta-learning, to bring HCI one step closer towards optimized touch and haptic interactions.
 </small>

 <small>
-I research in **assisting UI design via multi-objective Bayesian Optimization**, and **modelling how humans interact with physical interfaces with meta-reinforcement learning methods**.
+I currently research in **assisting UI design via multi-objective Bayesian Optimization**, and **modelling how humans interact with physical interfaces with meta-reinforcement learning methods**.
 [My publications]((https://scholar.google.com/citations?user=Ddny4V4AAAAJ&hl=en)) are in peer-reviewed venues, including CHI, UIST, and SIGGRAPH, the top human-computer interaction venues from the ACM.
 </small>

 <small>